sadjadtavakoli/Caprese-DA/README.md

 ## Ready to go

-Run the following command to run berke:
+Run the following command to run Caprese:
 ```
-node berke.js
+node Caprese.js
 ```

 The output of this execution will be accessible in the data directory specified in Berke/constants.js file.